Nxtra/blogs-david-en-nick/skeleton.md

 The goal of this blog is to explore the use of Amazon Kinesis Data Firehose service to load raw streaming data events on an Amazon S3 bucket (thus creating a data lake) in a format that lends itself to efficient batch processing of those events, to allow for the analysis and visualization of the streaming data over longer time frames.

-The source data used for this purpose is traffic data, pulled from an API of the governement of Flanders (verwijzing naar vorige blog?) -- uitleg batch vs real time invoegen --, which will be transformed into an easily queryable format using an ETL workflow.
+The source data used for this purpose is traffic data, pulled from an API of the governement of Flanders TODO (verwijzing naar vorige blog?) -- uitleg batch vs real time invoegen --, which will be transformed into an easily queryable format using an ETL workflow.

 To implement such an ETL workflow using AWS services, multiple approaches are  possible.
 It is, for example, possible to implement the ETL flow using the AWS Data Pipeline service in concert with the the Amazon EMR service.
 However, this approach - which could be labeled as a 'traditional' approach - is not easy to implement and furthermore is not serverless, thus requiring management of the underlying infrastructure.
 The introduction, in recent years, of serverless AWS services (e.g. AWS Glue, AWS step functions, AWS Lambda,...) however, has made it possible to achieve a completely serverless ETL workflow with reduced complexity from an implementational an management viewpoint.